westonstearns/Kaggle-Python-Tutorial/chapter3.md

 After this final exercise you will be able to submit your random forest model to Kagle!

 *** =hint

+By significance we simly mean the magnitude of the values.

 *** =pre_exercise_code